deepakdhull012/middleware_assignment/ReadME.md

 * Product service has request controller - running at port 8200
 * Grpc server will run on port 8000

+ # Assumptions

+ * No db is used , products.json file is read for data from resources folder

 # Create-Order contract

 * Request url : `http://localhost:8200/products/create-order`